 I sighed.
 "Clare Diana Edwards."
 I answered, and Eli smirked smugly towards me as if he was hiding something.
 "What?"

 "That suits you."
 Then he's cleaning my house, and I'm just watching.
 This whole place seemed odd.
-A boy calls me pretty, begs for my full name and suddenly I find him cleaning off my house.
-Oh, and not to forget, he made the mess in the first place.
+A boy basically calls me pretty, begs for my full name and suddenly I find him cleaning off my house.
+Oh, and don't forget, he made the mess in the first place.
 I tilted my head to the side and finally sat on the front steps.

 "So do you live down the street or something?"
 I asked.

 "Nah.
 I live in Pierpont."
-He reached into his back pocket and picked out a cigarette.
-"You got 'a lighter?"
+He reached into his back pocket and pulled out a pack of cigarettes.
+They're in a long white box with the words DUNHILL printed on the front.
+"You got a lighter?"

 "No." I shook my head.